 - If you opt to use Basic Authentication, the credentials you supply in the Custom Connector setup override the credentials supplied by your Postman collection.

-- If your UEM is hosted in SaaS, you may opt to use rather than Basic Authentication, which also eliminates the need to supply the aw-tenant-code header in your Postman collection.
+- If your UEM is hosted in SaaS, you may opt to use oAuth rather than Basic Authentication, which also eliminates the need to supply the aw-tenant-code header in your Postman collection.

 - Build an Intelligence Automation that leverages the Custom Connector (and Actions created by importing your Postman collection).